phantomzero1001/Movies-Recommendation-System-/README.md

 # Movies-Recommendation-System-

-In this implementation, when the user searches for a movie we will recommend the top 10 similar movies using our movie recommendation system.
+In this implementation, when the user searches for a movie, I will recommend the top 10 similar movies using our movie recommendation system.

 I will be using an item-based collaborativefiltering algorithm for our purpose.